85ip9gh/SpringBoot_CRUD_1/README.md

 - Java Spring Boot as back-end api
     - REST api
     - Basic Spring Security Authentication
-    - Basic Authorization Token(Will be Updated to JWT Authorization in the future)
+    - JWT Token and Oauth for authentication and Authorization
     - Authenticates and authorizes users based on user details obtained from mysql database.
     - JPA and hibernate to send SQL queries to database in response to user interaction
     - Datasource setup in application.properties file depending on localhost machine or docker container